Teaching Students with Visual Impairments

 Picture of coin abacus.

-The Coin Abacus makes counting various combinations of coins and dollar bills simple for students of all ages.
-This electronic teaching tool helps students of varying educational abilities master the task of counting money.
-Students will experiment with different coin combinations in order to reach the target amounts on the screen.
+The Coin Abacus helps students master the task of counting money.
+Students experiment with different coin combinations in order to reach the target amounts on the screen.
 The coin abacus can be easily adapted by gluing real coins on the abacus.

 Picture of audio graphing calculator.

-The Audio Graphing Calculator (AGC), provides the functionality of handheld scientific calculators commonly used in the classroom.
+The Audio Graphing Calculator (AGC), provides the functionality of handheld scientific calculators.
 Operating on a flexible Windows platform and augmented with audio and tactile feedback, the AGC provides an alternative for people who cannot effectively use a handheld calculator, or those seeking a more interactive interface.
-The AGC is accessible to anyone who can use a computer, regardless of ability, allowing the user to concentrate on math, not on learning the tools to access it.

 Sight Enhancement Systems, Ottawa, Canada, offers next generation SciPlus scientific calculators designed specifically for persons who are visually impaired.
 These new models improve on the popular SciPlus family, incorporating a larger, 4-line backlit graphical LCD display with inverted white/black function and adjustable contrast.
 The SciPlus-2200 version is the “non-speaking” model, and the SciPlus-2300 has English/Spanish (selectable) audio output, with additional languages coming soon.